 \name provides the following guarantees:

-\para{Protecting queries} The requirements state (see Section~\ref{sec:system:requirements}) that \name must protect the searched keywords and identity of the querier from adversaries that control the communication server and a subset of document owners.
-The \querycmd protocol, which handles sending queries, is based on \mspsi. \name represents searched keywords as the client's set in \mspsi.
+\para{Protecting Queries} The requirements established in Section~\ref{sec:system:requirements} state that \name must protect the searched keywords and identity of the querier from adversaries that control the communication server and a subset of document owners.
+The \querycmd protocol, which handles sending queries, is based on \mspsi.
+It represents searched keywords as the client's set in \mspsi.
 Theorem~\ref{thm:mspsi-privacy} states that \mspsi perfectly hides the client's set from malicious servers.
-Therefore, \name protects the content of queries from document owners.
+Therefore, \name protects the content of queries from owners.

 \name does not reveal any information about the identity of queriers at the network and application layer.
-Theorem~\ref{thm:anonymity} shows that the communication system provides sender and receiver anonymity and protects the querier's identity at the network layer.
+Theorem~\ref{thm:anonymity} ensures that the communication system provides sender and receiver anonymity and protects the querier's identity at the network layer.
 At the application layer, the querier sends $(\query \concat \jourPK_q \concat \signature \concat \jourPK_T \concat \cred)$ as part of the \querycmd protocol to the bulletin board.
 The values $\signature$, $\jourPK_T$, and $\cred$ form an anonymous authentication token based on Abe's blind signature \cite{Abe01}.
 Anonymous tokens are independent of the querier's identity.
 The value $\jourPK_q$ is an ephemeral public key, and $\query$ is a \mspsi query which uses an ephemeral secret for the client.
 Hence, both $\jourPK_q$ and $\query$ are independent of the querier's identity too.
-Therefore, the content of the query does not leak querier's identity at the application layer.
+Therefore, the content of the query does not leak the querier's identity at the application layer.

-\para{Protecting conversations} The requirements state (see Section~\ref{sec:system:requirements}) that \name must protect 1) the content and 2) the identity of participants of a conversation from non-participants.
-Moreover, \name must protect 3) the identity of journalists in a conversation from each other.
+\para{Protecting Conversations} According to the requirements stated in Section~\ref{sec:system:requirements}, \name must protect (1) the content, and (2) the identity of participants in a conversation from non-participants.
+(3) \name must protect the identities of journalists (who are in a conversation) from each other.

-First, Theorem~\ref{thm:secrecy} proves the secrecy of the communication system and enforces that only the sender and receiver can read their messages.
-Therefore, adversaries who do not control a participant cannot read the conversation message $m$ in the \contact protocol.
+First, \name protects the content of conversation messages from non-participants: Theorem~\ref{thm:secrecy} proves that only the sender and receiver can read their conversation messages.